-Campus will necessarily look very different in the coming semester.
 To regulate the number of people on campus at any given time, course modalities have been reconfigured, as have proposed residential housing patterns.
-The return to campus will necessarily vary by constituency, and in some cases, a segment of the University community may continue to work and learn remotely dependent on, among others, operational need, academic program requirements, and stage of reopening.
+Stockton's Spring 2021 Campus Operations Plan will necessarily vary by constituency, and, in some cases, a segment of the University community may continue to work and learn remotely dependent on, among other factors, operational need, academic program requirements, and state and federal guidelines.